 Being part of a small MBA Program, in a big graduate student community allows MBA students to take advantage of a wide range of electives, from business analytics to quantitative finance to market intelligence and many others.
-Here, because of the smaller MBA cohort, you are known by the name by colleagues, Professors, and high level faculty and receive individualized support and career counseling.
+Here, because of the smaller MBA cohort, you are known by the name by colleagues, professors, and high-level faculty and receive individualized support and career counseling.
 On the other hand, Fordham’s large graduate student community also offers leadership opportunities.
 For example, I was chosen as a VP for the Management Consulting club last academic year and am now President.
-It’s a great opportunity to network closely with Alumni, and even Advisory Board Members.
+It’s a great opportunity to network closely with Alumni and even Advisory Board Members.

-To conclude, when thinking about how Gabelli benefited my career goals, I believe it impacted in many different ways.
+When thinking about how Gabelli benefited my career goals, I believe it impacted in many different ways.
 I had the chance to show my leadership and initiative skills on different projects and tasks.
 But, most importantly, my experiences here led me to my Summer Internship, working at the biggest fast-fashion retailer of Latin America in Brazil, where I had the chance to meet with the CFO every week, and present my final project to the entire C-suite board.
-I had over 10 years of working experience when I joined Gabelli, ranging from big-4 to entrepreneurship, and I’m confident that my journey as an MBA student gave me a better understanding of my past experiences, and transformed me into a much better professional, with more hard skills, business acumen, confidence and will.
+I had over 10 years of working experience when I joined Gabelli, ranging from big-4 to entrepreneurship, and I’m confident that my journey as an MBA student gave me a better understanding of my past experiences, and transformed me into a much better professional, with more hard skills, business acumen, confidence, and will.

 Mean GMAT, MBA program: 622